rails/rails-html-sanitizer/README.md

 - `Rails::HTML` for general functionality (replacing `Rails::Html`)
 - `Rails::HTML4` containing sanitizers that parse content as HTML4
-- `Rails::HTML5` containing sanitizers that parse content as HTML5
+- `Rails::HTML5` containing sanitizers that parse content as HTML5 (if supported)

 The following aliases are maintained for backwards compatibility: